damienczc/Find-Your-Hat-Game/README.md

 What did you struggle with in this project?

-I did  in a manner that made me in a loop over and over again because I forgot to go steps by steps in plain english to fulfill the criteria needed
+- I did  in a manner that made me in a loop over and over again because I forgot to go steps by steps in plain english to fulfill the criteria needed.

-I jump around too many parts to even understand the project and code it.
+- I jump around too many parts to even understand the project and code it.

 What would make your experience with this assessment better?

-I will have done it over again by reading it from top to the bottom then start coding.
+- I will have done it over again by reading it from top to the bottom then start coding.

-I realized if I go all over the place I could not understand the feature at all.
+- I realized if I go all over the place I could not understand the feature at all.

-Great Learning process.
+- Great Learning process.